KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Modelling the signal with the halo model

-We define dark matter haloes as spheres with an average density of 200 times the background density today, $\rho_{\rm h} = 200 \rho_{\rm m}$.
+We define dark matter halos as spheres with an average density of 200 times the background density today, $\rho_{\rm h} = 200 \rho_{\rm m}$.
 We assume that the dark matter in a halo is spatially distributed following the Navarro-Frenk-White profile \citep[NFW, ][]{NFW1996}, with a concentration-mass relation from \citet{Duffy2008}.
-We also assume that satellite galaxies are spatially unbiased with respect to the dark matter particles, i.e. that their spatial distribution is described by $\rho_{\rm s}(r,M) = \rho_{\rm h}(r,M) \equiv M u(r,M)$, with $u(r,M)$ the normalised density profile of dark matter and $r$ the distance from the centre of the halo.
-We allow central galaxies to have a different amplitude of the concentration-mass relation, which we parametrise as a free pre-factor $f_c$.
-For the halo mass function, $n(M)$, as for the halo bias function, $b_h(M)$, we adopt the functions presented in \citet{Tinker2010}.
+We also assume that satellite galaxies are spatially unbiased with respect to the dark matter particles; namely, that their spatial distribution is described by $\rho_{\rm s}(r,M) = \rho_{\rm h}(r,M) \equiv M u(r,M)$, with $u(r,M)$ the normalised density profile of dark matter and $r$ the distance from the centre of the halo.
+We allow central galaxies to have a different amplitude of the concentration-mass relation, which we parametrise as a free pre-factor, $f_{\mathrm{conc}}$.
+For the halo mass function, $n(M)$, as for the halo bias function, $b_h(M)$, we adopted the functions presented in \citet{Tinker2010}.
 We explicitly force the halo bias to be normalised at each redshift: the normalisation is obtained by integrating the halo bias function over a large range of masses ($10^{2}-10^{18} \ h^{-1} M_{\odot}$).
-We do not model the off-centering of central galaxies, i.e. we always assume that they sit at the centre of their halo.
+We do not model the off-centering of central galaxies; that is, we always assume that they sit at the centre of their halo.